Create a workbook

 After reviewing all five cards, you decide that you don't have the justification needed to flag this doctor as suspicious.
 The most important card turned out to be Time Series by Type, which demonstrated that all the lidocaine prescriptions over a two-year span appear within normal ranges of prescriptions from this doctor.
 This amounts to expected behavior.
 What you do have, however, is a baseline that you'll use for comparison while investigating a suspicious Florida doctor.

 Previously, you constructed a workbook that allowed you to examine the prescription history of a Washington state doctor.
 Next, you'll examine the second tip you received, about a doctor in Florida.
 This doctor is also under suspicion for overprescribing lidocaine, which can be used in the illegal drug trade.
 You'll start by creating a second page and adding the model you created in the last lesson.
 Then, you'll update it to show the data for the Florida doctor's prescriptions and analyze it for possible suspicious patterns.

 Each workbook can have multiple pages that allow you to switch between models and analyses.
 To investigate the Florida doctor, you'll create another page and add the model to it.
 Then, you'll add the data for the Florida doctor's prescriptions.

 - On the ribbon, next to the Washington state tab, click New page.

 A new page is created and the Add to page window appears.

 - Click Browse my computer, browse to the florida.xlsx file, and click Open.

 In the first lesson, you developed cards and shared a model that had automatically recorded your workflows.
 In this lesson, you're going to use that same model, and by adding the Florida data, you will create a valid comparison among the cards comparing the lidocaine behaviors of the Seattle and Orlando doctors.

-  - In the Add To Page window, click Model.
+- In the Add to Page window, click the Model button.

-  - Click Content and choose your Lidocaine analysis model.
+- In Results, search and select your Lidocaine analysis model.